 This conference focuses on blended learning in higher education.
 The goals are to bring faculty, administrative leaders, and instructional designers together to discuss effective practices and assessment strategies, as well as the opportunity to network with other universities.

 This conference, which is free to attend for teachers in Illinois, showcases multiple approaches to teaching and learning.
-It typically is held in late May over three days.
+It typically is held in late May.

 At its core, the conference believes that every educator who cares about teaching and learning knows that the keys to success to success are education, engagement, and inspiration.
 This conference aims to bring educators together to collaborate with nationally recognized teachers and scholars in order to educate, engage, and inspire them.